FireDynamics/LectureFireSimulation/book/content/modelling/01_general/03_approaches.md

 Flows and regimes in a canonical compartment fire with a single opening, here a door.
 :::

+In a very simplified representation, the following phenomena can be observed:

+* A smoke layer builds up below the ceiling of the compartment, which creates a stratification.
+The hot combustion products and the entreined air are transported from the fire to the smoke layer due to buoyancy -- this is the plume.
+* The hot smoke layer grows downwards until it reaches the top of the door opening and hot gas can leave the compartment and forms a spill plume.
+* At the door opening, hot gas leaves the compartment in the top region of the opening, while fresh cold air enters the compartment in the lower region.

 ## Zone Models

+The above figure {numref}`fig-compartment-flow-basic` indicates that the domain of interest can be separated into two zone: an upper and a lower layer, see {numref}`fig-two-zone-model`.
+Zone models use this separation to simplify the overall scenario and predict the physical, e.g. temperature, and geometrical, e.g. height, properties of the zones.
+The interaction of those zones, i.e. transport of mass and enthalpy, is described by the plume.

 :::{figure-md} fig-two-zone-model